Godhart/hass-lights-control/README.md

 * Scheduled on/off states and light's brightness change provides comfortable lighting and nightlights
 * Per light automation control - toggle off sensor based actions, automatic power savings and brightness change but keep switch buttons related actions

+## Installation

+At this moment LightsControl should be installed as custom component.
+Create folder 'lights_control' in your HASS custom components folder and copy there files or clone repo into that folder with HASS addon.

+If you don't want docs and testing stuff on your HASS instance following list of files would be sufficient:
+* `LICENSE`
+* `__init__.py`
+* `manifest.json`
+* `services.yaml`
+* whole `light_control_core` folder

+## Configuration examples

+Check `example_config` for examples:
+* `example1` contains complex setup I use myself
+* `_template` contains documented template file for creating LightsControl settings from the scratch
+* `testing` contains setup that I had used to test LightsControl on isolated HASS instance

 ## Details